 How different cultures deal with failure

-Dealing with failure, and learning from it, is in many cases the key to success.
+Dealing with failure in different cultures, and learning from it, is in many cases the key to success.
 Yet understanding failure, and the way it is perceived, is important when working in a cross-cultural environment.
 Different cultures have completely opposing attitudes to failure.

 Plenty of famous entrepreneurs and public figures have found success because they have learned to stare failure in the face.
 Steve Jobs.
 Richard Branson.
 Walt Disney.
 J.K.
 Rowling, whose original Harry Potter manuscript was rejected 12 times.
 Henry Ford, who faced one disaster after another before the Ford Motor Company took off, famously said: